Universal541/brianreymore/src/content/essays/the-man-who-never-swore-and-the-bastard-who-saved-your-life.md

 The temptation will always exist to reduce morality to a checklist because checklists are easier than wisdom.
 Etiquette is easier than character.
 Compliance is easier than conscience.

 Yet every meaningful virtue ultimately exists beyond the reach of enforcement.
 Rules can influence behavior, sometimes dramatically, but they cannot create the inner qualities that make moral behavior meaningful in the first place.
 A government can prohibit certain actions.
 An institution can establish expectations.
 A community can encourage particular norms.
 What none of them can do is manufacture integrity, compassion, courage, or kindness.
-Those qualities only become real when they are chosen freely rather than performed under compulsion.
+Those qualities only become real when they're chosen freely rather than performed under compulsion.

 Which brings me back to Jesus.